Day 1, Monday, January 20, 2020

 Day 13, Saturday, February 1

 In the morning after breakfast, we tour the ancient ruins of Jerash before crossing back to Israel at the Allenby Bridge.
 We’ll meet up with our Israeli tour guide and driver, and head for the Mediterranean coast to Joppa, the Prophet Jonah’s port of embarkation for Tarshish and the home of Tabitha (or Dorcas) whom Peter raised from the dead.
 It was also here that Peter learned of God’s heart for the salvation of the Gentiles.
-After a special dinner, we will transfer to the airport in Tel Aviv for our flight home.
+After a special dinner, we will transfer to the airport in Amman for our late-night flight home.

 Day 14, Sunday, February 2